errata-ai/vale.sh/content/en/docs/integrations/jetbrains/index.md

 toc: true
 ---

-There are two options for using Vale with the suite of tools by Jetbrains: You can either configure Vale as an [external tool][1] or use the [Grazie][2] plugin.
+There are two options for using Vale with the suite of tools by JetBrains: You can either configure Vale as an [external tool][1] or use the [Grazie][2] plugin.